COVID-19 deaths may double over the winter, UNC coronavirus expert warns

 "This is really good data," he said of Pfizer's report.
 The crabby scientist in him still has worries about it, he said, namely that most of the infections studied by Pfizer were mild and that the pool of elderly and minority people in the trial was small.

 But this is "absolutely good news," Baric said.
-"There's more important data that will come in the [coming] months, and if it is as encouraging (as Pfizer's), we are probably looking at the pandemic waning in the U.S. in June, July and the end of summer."
+"There's more important data that will come in the months (ahead), and if it is as encouraging (as Pfizer's), we are probably looking at the pandemic waning in the U.S. in June, July and the end of summer."

 But that will depend on how many people choose to get the vaccine.
 An October poll by STAT News found that only 58% of the U.S. public said they would get vaccinated as soon as a vaccine was available.